A0L0XIIV/COMPSCI-6WW3-Projects/README.md

 - For project 1 I didn't use any libraries.
 I added bootstrap css styles in html code because I'm going to use them in the next projects.

+- For project 2 I only used bootstrap.

 -----------------------------------

 Project 1 Add-on task 2 questions:

 i.
 I have 2 different size logos for my project.
 One of them is 100x100px and the other